-For Category 1 infringements Judges should first circle with the appropriate coloured flag then extend the crossed flags to their left for AKA, putting the red flag in front, and to their right for AO, putting the blue flag in front.
+For Category 1 infringements Judges should extend the crossed flags to their left for AKA, putting the red flag in front, and to their right for AO, putting the blue flag in front.
 This enables the Referee to clearly see which competitor is regarded as the offender.